summerlight/anlp/Lyric translation/model.md

 An average lyrics would have so many redundant words and sentences which would not be good approach to indicate a strong mapping between bilingual corpus.

 ##Method
-Machine translation (MT) is automated translation.
-It is the process by which computer software is used to translate a text from one natural language (such as English) to another (such as Spanish).
+Machine translation (MT) is automated translation process by which computer software is used to translate a text from one natural language (such as English) to another (such as Spanish).
 Translation is not a mere word-for-word substitution.
 A translator must interpret and analyze all of the elements in the text and know how each word may influence another.

 There are two methods of approaching the problem.